Edit in GitHubLog an issue

 Adobe Express add-ons use a dual-runtime architecture with two separate JavaScript execution environments:

-iframe Runtime
+Iframe Runtime

 • What it is: A sandboxed iframe environment where your add-on's user interface runs